ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

     of sampling from the posterior and should be avoided.

-If the inference is successful, the output `pypopsyn/learning/infer.py` will be saved in the directory specified in the `save_dir` option.
+If the inference is successful, the output of `pypopsyn/learning/infer_sbi.py` will be saved in the directory specified in the `save_dir` option.
 Specifically, inference will create a `logs` folder in this directory containing subfolders of the form `name/YYYYMMDD_HHMMSS`, where `YYYYMMDD_HHMMSS` denotes the date and time when the inference was launched.

 Each subfolder in the `logs` directory contains the following information: